alyconr/TV-AMAZE-APP/README.md

 # 📖 [TV AMAZE APP ] <a name="about-project"></a>

-  **[TV Amaze App]**  TV Amaze App is a powerful web application that leverages REST methods to provide users with an immersive experience in exploring and interacting with a vast collection of TV series.
+  **[TV Amaze App]**  TV Amaze App is a SPA app that leverages REST methods to provide users with an immersive experience in exploring and interacting with a vast collection of TV series.
 By incorporating likes, comments, and reservation functionalities, this app allows users to engage with their favorite shows and effectively manage their viewing schedule.
-Powered by ES6 modules, Webpack, and the utilization of async/await and Promises, TV Maze App delivers a seamless and efficient user experience.
+Powered by ES6 modules, Webpack, babel and the utilization of async/await and Promises, TV Maze App delivers a seamless and efficient user experience.
+The app was built using plain javascript to hightlight the skills to construct SPA apps without frameworks.
+  Moreover I used docker, docker compose and bash script to automate the deployment process in wherever the app is running.
+Just run the script to deploy the app in wherever cloud provider you are using and enjoy the app.

 ## 🛠 Built With <a name="built-with"></a>